Jamflynt/LandingPage/README.md

-Landing Page for Never Not Amanda (Project 1)
+Landing Page for Never Not Amanda built using HTML, CSS, and Bootstrap

+Please be aware this has not been fleshed out into a full website (yet!)

 Media Quieries added for cell phones and tablets.